 A diamond engagement ring symbolizes passion and dedication.
 It is an outward expression of your inner feelings for your bride-to-be.
-There are a few things to think about before buying your diamond engagement ring.
+Before buying your diamond engagement ring, there are a few things to think about.

 Know the 4Cs

-The first piece of advice for purchasing a diamond engagement ring is to understand the 4Cs: color, cut, clarity, and carat weight.
-The 4Cs, developed by GIA, are the worldwide standard for determining the diamond quality and allowing you to compare one diamond to another.
+The first advice for purchasing a diamond engagement ring is to understand the 4Cs: color, cut, clarity, and carat weight.
+The 4Cs, developed by GIA, is the worldwide standard for determining the diamond quality and allowing you to compare one diamond to another.

 Once you’ve grasped the meaning of the 4Cs, the next step is to ask yourself, “What is the most important C to me?”
 Prioritizing the 4Cs will allow you to quickly remove some diamonds from your search and focus on those that will delight your bride-to-be.

 Understanding the 4Cs is worth the time because it is the universal language for describing diamond quality.
 Knowing this language allows you to buy a diamond engagement ring with confidence.

 One of the first steps in designing a ring is deciding on the shape of your diamond.
 Personal preference plays an important factor in choosing a diamond’s shape.
 There are rings for every personality, from stunning heart-shaped rings to oval styles.